sfigg/commercialization-public/docset/design/device-experiences/docking.md

 <tbody>
 <tr>
 <th align="left" valign="top">Dock connection to the system</th>
-<td>The recommended system connection is via USB Type-C. This connection should include at a minimum:
+<td>The recommended system connection is through USB Type-C. This connection should include at a minimum:
 <ul>
   <li>USB Data, with <a href="http://www.usb.org/developers/ssusb">USB 3.1 Gen 2</a> being optimal, to enable USB-connected peripheral devices</li>
   <li><a href="http://www.usb.org/developers/powerdelivery/">USB PD</a> power provider for charging a system while it is docked, with a minimum power of 30 watts</li>